OML-NPA/EasyML.jl/README.md

 -  `OutputOptions::Vector{<:AbstractOutputOptions}`: hold information about output options for each class for application of the model.

-It is suggested to modify fields using a GUI.
+It is suggested to modify the fields using a GUI.

-`modify_classes()` allows to modify classes.
+`modify_classes()` allows to add and modify classes.

 `modify_output()` allows to modify output options.